davidCortesLl/VendingMachine/README.md

 ## Description

 This API simulates the operation of a vending machine.
 It allows you to insert coins, select products, return inserted money, and configure the inventory and available coins.
-Persistence can be in-memory or Redis, and it is ready to be easily run in a Docker environment.
+Persistence between calls is managed by Redis, and it is ready to be easily run in a Docker environment.

 ## Requirements